-Mark said a gifting service operated in Washington, DC’s similar gray market inspired him to open in New Jersey before receiving a license.
+Mark said a gifting service operated in Washington, DC’s similar gray market inspired him to open before receiving a license.

-While Washington passed a cannabis legalization referendum in 2014, the Republican-controlled House of Representatives did not allow them to set up rules for their market.
+While Washington passed a cannabis legalization referendum in 2014, the Republican-controlled House of Representatives didn’t allow them to set up rules for their market.
 Thus, a massive gifting gray market was established.

 “Dude, these are the same kind of laws,” he noted.

 Thus, Gifted Jawns was launched.
 They have an attorney on retainer just in case.
 He encouraged them to go business when Mark sought his advice.

 The gifting loophole appears legitimate since the referendum to amend the New Jersey constitution said legal sales would start January 1st regardless of whether legislation to regulate the market was passed in time.